-There are 3 points of entry for the Systems Leadership track.
-Those who present to the program with a Master's degree in nursing and are currently practicing as an advanced practice nurse (APRN), those with a Master's degree in nursing not licensed as an APRN or those who hold a baccalaureate degree in nursing with a Master's degree in another discipline (i.e. M.B.A., M.P.H., M.H.A.).
+There are 3 points of entry for the Doctor of Nursing track.
+Those who present to the program with a Masters degree in nursing and are currently practicing as an advanced practice nurse (APRN), those with a Masters degree in nursing not licensed as an APRN or those who hold a baccalaureate degree in nursing with a Masters degree in another discipline (i.e. MBA, MPH, MHA).